jundalisay/sp/content/en/research/schopenhauer/world/chapter-02.md

 A subject is that which knows all things and is known by none.

+Thus it is:
-Thus it is the supporter of the world, that condition of all phenomena, of all objects which is always pre-supposed throughout experience; for all that exists, exists only for the subject.
-Every one finds himself to be subject, yet only in so far as he knows, not in so far as he is an object of knowledge.
+- the supporter of the world
+- the condition of all phenomena, of all objects which is always pre-supposed throughout experience

+For all that exists, exists only for the subject.

+Every one is the subject, yet only in so far as he knows, not in so far as he is an object of knowledge.

-But his body is object, and therefore from this point of view we call it idea.
-For the body is an object among objects, and is conditioned by the laws of objects, although it is an immediate object.
+But his body is object.

+Therefore from this point of view, we call it idea.

+For the body is:
+- an object among objects
+- conditioned by the laws of objects, although it is an immediate object.

 Like all objects of perception, it lies within the universal forms of knowledge, time and space, which are the conditions of multiplicity.

 The subject, on the contrary, which is always the knower, never the known, does not come under these forms, but is presupposed by them; it has therefore neither multiplicity nor its opposite unity.
 We never know it, but it is always the knower wherever there is knowledge.